OllyM06/MyGame/README.md

 Hello!

-This is a basic game i made wiht the game engine Love2D
+This is a basic game I made whit the game engine Love2D